 By Victor Marcilio Peixoto, UNIVASF Brazil

-For each test case print a single line containing a floating-point number with 2 digits after the decimal point: The largest change that Joãozinho can earn.
+For each test case output a single line containing the answer with 7 digits after the decimal point.

 |Input Sample||Output Sample|